The project to redevelopment Surrey Police’s HQ in Guildford has been given planning permission.

 The Police and Crime Commissioner said: “We are entering a really exciting stage of our plans for Mount Browne and this is a once in a lifetime opportunity to deliver a new headquarters that we can all be proud of.

-“My office will continue to work closely with the Force’s project team as we enter the planning stage to make sure we continue to provide the best value for money for our residents and deliver an even better policing service for them in the future.”
+“My office will continue to work closely with the Force’s project team to make sure we continue to provide the best value for money for our residents and deliver an even better policing service for them in the future.”

 Visit our Surrey Police finances page to learn more about the Force’s Budget, Medium Term Financial Plan (three years) or to see the published accounts.